-Discover more about the beautiful island of Madeira Find out more here.
+Discover the beautiful island of Madeira.
+Find out more about Madeira holidays here

-The Portuguese are renowned for being friendly and helpful and their shores are popular with holidaymakers all over the world looking for a home away from home with Mediterranean temperatures.
+The Portuguese are renowned for being friendly and helpful - perhaps that's why their shores are popular with holidaymakers all over the world looking for a home away from home with Mediterranean temperatures.

 The weather in the Azores is surprisingly temperate in comparison to the dry heat of the mainland.
 In summer, highs tend to hover around the mid-20s, a comfortable and warm temperature that drops to a reasonably cool 10-12°C in winter.

-This consistent climate makes the Azores one of the best places in the world to see whales and dolphins pass through its azure waters.
+This consistent climate makes the Azores one of the best places in the world to see the whales and dolphins that pass through its azure waters.

-The mild weather is also favourable for those who want to spend their holiday out-of-doors, whether that involves exploring the island interiors of this archipelago, such as the forests and subterranean caves, or you want to swim in the warm waters before lying back on sandy beaches.
+The mild weather is also favourable for those who want to spend their holiday outdoors, whether you fancy exploring the island interiors of this archipelago, such as the Azore's forests and subterranean caves, or swimming in the warm waters before lying back on a sandy beach.